MartinBINARD/myportfolio/README.md

 ## Description

-- This is a portfolio made with vanilla JS that uses the KISS principle :raised_hands:.
+- This is a portfolio made with vanilla JS, Babel & webpack that uses the KISS principle :raised_hands:.
 - No subdomain for french content and english content is already set in HTML for SEO.
 This why english content is not loaded by default.
 - It will be soon hosted.

 ## Change done

-- Add webpack, babel & french resume.
+- Detect client browser language.
+- Add project stack tag on hover project picture.
+- Change background color.

 ## License